-The information in this how-to was tested using AIX 5.3.
-If you are using a different version or level of AIX, the results you obtain might vary significantly.
+The information in this how-to scenario was tested using specific versions of AIX.
+The results you obtain might vary significantly depending on your version and level of AIX.

 1. With root authority, make a backup copy of the /etc/objrepos/errnotify ODM file.
 You can name the backup copy anything you choose.
 In the following example, the backup copy appends the errnotify file name with the current date: